One of the first snacks learned to make in college by scratch was baked potato chips.

 - Slice the potatoes as thin as possible to achieve crispiness.
 If sliced too thick, they’ll be tender on the inside.

 - No need to peel the potato.
 Unless you want to.

-- Allow the potato chip slices to cook for about 30 minutes after baking to allow them to firm and crisp up.
+- Allow the potato chip slices to cool for about 30 minutes on a cooling rack after baking to allow them to firm and crisp up.

 Did you try out this Homemade Potato Chips recipe?